nickbild/memory_pill_v2/README.md

 The code running on the HUZZAH32 [is available here](https://github.com/nickbild/memory_pill_v2/tree/main/memory_pill_arduino).
 When the lid is on, the ESP32 is put into an ultra-low power deep sleep mode to conserve battery, such that it can last between medication refills without needing to be charged.
 On opening the bottle, the ESP32 is awoken, starts up its WiFi radio, and sends an HTTP POST request to [a custom API](https://github.com/nickbild/memory_pill_v2/blob/main/memory_pill_api.py) that contains unique identifiers representing the type of medication, and the patient that it has been prescribed to.
 These bottle open events are stored in an SQLite3 database.

 The SQLite3 database also contains information about patients and their prescribed medication schedules.
 This data is used to drive [a web application](https://github.com/nickbild/memory_pill_v2/tree/main/web_calendar).
-The application present a user with a calendar, and the ability to select a patient.
+The application presents a user with a calendar, and the ability to select a patient.

 ![web app](https://raw.githubusercontent.com/nickbild/memory_pill_v2/main/media/web_app_sm.jpg)